 Winter in Russia comes suddenly.
 The humid heat of summer vanishes, the leaves drop to the streets exposing the skeletons of the trees, the sun rises late and departs in the early afternoon depriving the land of her solar rays.
 It didn’t really matter, the sun never felt warm anyways.
 Snow clouds park above the city and dump hateful flurries of snow and sheets of ice onto the life below.
 Despite Mother Nature’s angry tantrum, the residents of the city have no choice but to cover as much skin as possible in wool and fur and go about the necessities of sustaining their life.

-Under the awning of a bus stop, my muscles tight, my body hunched over with my hands in my gloves and my gloves in the pockets of my leather, fur lined coat, I stared up into the darkness as snow flakes rushed at me from the black sky.
-They did not drift or float; they fell like heavy drops of water.
+Under the awning of a bus stop, my muscles tight, my body hunched over with my hands in my gloves and my gloves in the pockets of my leather, fur lined coat, I stared up into the darkness as snowflakes rushed at me from the black sky.
+They did not drift or float, they fell like heavy drops of water.
 Some of the snowflakes passed through the glowing light of a single, dingy yellow light bulb that poked awkwardly out of a brick wall, like a pimple on a featureless face.
 Human life on the street beneath the harsh light of the bulb hurried along in silence as pedestrians scurried along stiffly, their knees and elbows stuck like frozen hinges, passing each other in silent contempt and indifference while carrying grocery bags or purses.
 Their silhouettes appeared blurry to me in the darkness and only took human shape as they passed under the yellow light before vanishing back into the darkness.
-The streets were quite, like a cemetery, no one spoke.
+The streets were quiet, like a cemetery, no one spoke.